CSC207-UofT/course-project-tut0201-007/phase0/progress_report.md

 # What's Worked Well so Far
 * The GitHub Projects tool has been especially helpful in organizing tasks and distributing the workload so that everyone is on the same page.
 It has also been a good place to plan future ideas for the project that can be implemented in later phases.
+* The University of Toronto API has worked well.
+The API provides a lot of information about courses, which makes the schedule creator program's ability to generate schedules based on user specification far more powerful and flexible.
 # Group Member Work Overview

 **TODO**: Put "a brief summary of what each group member has been working on and what they plan to work on next.".
 Make sure formatting matches between different people.